angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 :tada: Congratulations!
 We have mastered another journey for automatically generated api code.
-We first learned the basics of GraphQL, got an introduction the Apollo GraphQL and we finally used GraphQL code generator to plump everything together.
+We first learned the basics of GraphQL, got an introduction the Apollo GraphQL and we finally used GraphQL code generator to put everything together.
 Your project will benefit from less errors and more productivity.
 Let robots generate types for you and concentrate on more exciting work.